Madrasa: Philippines

-According to a 2006 International Religious Freedom Report of the US State Department the country has some 2000 madrasas, with half of them located in Mindanao.
+According to a 2006 International Religious Freedom Report of the US State Department the country has some 2,000 madrasas, half of which are in Mindanao.

-In 2004, madrasas were mainstreamed in 16 Regions nationwide, primarily in Muslim-majority areas in Mindanao under the auspices of the Department of Education (DepEd).
-The DepEd adopted Department Order No. 51, which instituted Arabic-language and Islamic Values instruction for Muslim children in state schools, and authorised implementation of the Standard Madrasa Curriculum (SMC) in private-run madrasas.
+In 2004, madrasas were mainstreamed 16 Regions nationwide, primarily in Muslim-majority areas in Mindanao under the auspices of the Department of Education (DepEd).
+The DepEd adopted Department Order No. 51, which instituted the Arabic-language and Islamic Values Education (ALIVE) curriculum for Muslim children in state schools, and authorised implementation of the Standard Madrasa Curriculum (SMC) in private madrasas.
 While there are state-recognised Islamic schools, such as Ibn Siena Integrated School in the Islamic City of Marawi, Sarang Bangun LC in Zamboanga and SMIE in Jolo, their Islamic studies programmes initially varied in application and content.

 Since 2005, the AusAID-funded DepEd project Basic Education Assistance for Mindanao (BEAM) has assisted a group of private madrasas seeking a Permit To Operate from the government and implement the SMC.
-These private madrasas are scattered throughout Davao Region, Soccsksargen and the Autonomous Region in Muslim Mindanao (ARMM).
+These private madrasas are found throughout Davao Region, Soccsksargen and the Autonomous Region in Muslim Mindanao (ARMM).

-In Bangsamoro, which succeeded the ARMM, the eligibility of Madrasa teachers are covered by the autonomous region's education code.
-Prospect teachers barring any exception will have to take special examinations organized by the region's education ministry in order to secure their eligibility.
+In Bangsamoro, which succeeded the ARMM, eligibility of madrasa teachers are covered by the regional education code.
+Prospective teachers, barring any exception, take special examinations from the regional education ministry to secure their eligibility.